arunagirinathar/DesignPatterns/README.md

 `json_validate()` is not available in PHP versions older than 8.3.0.
 This class transparently implements all this functionality as a shim / polyfill without disturbing environments where such functions are available.

-Functions currently implemented in the polyfill
+Functions currently implemented in the polyfills

 ✅ **`json_validate`**

 ---